ianptaylor/ianptaylor.github.io/gatharam.md

 ### Aide's Guild

 Renmi Arlech has been talking to a few folks around Gatharam about hiring on as help for local adventurers.
-People are interested, but they need to see coin first.
-Renmi thinks he could establish an Aide's Guild if he had a one-time investment of 100gp.
+Word has spread after the initial seed funding from Skip.
+While the initial pool of Hirelings is very green, other candidates could be recruited.

-Current level: 0
+Current level: 1
-Cost to upgrade: 150 gp, 1 downtime action
+Cost to upgrade: 500 gp, 1 downtime action
-Benefit of upgrade: unlocks hirelings for purchase
+Benefit of upgrade: unlocks more skilled hirelings for purchase

 ### Gatharam Barracks